Plain English Summary

 1. To determine if sodium depletion in well adapted patients following IRA or RPC or colectomy with ileostomy is associated with and causative of abnormal glucose tolerance.

-2. To ascertain if we can we reverse these metabolic changes with a simple rehydration therapy which could be easily incorporated into patient aftercare.
+2. To ascertain if these metabolic changes can be reversed with a simple rehydration therapy which could be easily incorporated into patient aftercare.

-3. To ascertain if we can prevent these metabolic changes developing post-operatively with a simple rehydration therapy which could be easily incorporated
+3. To ascertain if these metabolic changes can be prevented from developing post-operatively with a simple rehydration therapy which could be easily incorporated

 4. Differences in health-related quality of life scores as assessed using SF-36 and FACIT- F questionnaires